Health Benefits of Parsley – The Rock Celery

-- Certain parts of parsley contains essential oil, which has therapeutic properties due to the presence of apiol and myristicin.
-This herb helps treat insect bites, minor injuries and lice growth on scalp.
+- Certain parts of parsley contains essential oils, which has therapeutic properties due to the presence of apiol and myristicin.
+This herb helps treat insect bites, minor injuries and lice growth on the scalp.

 - You can chew sprigs of fresh parsley to get rid of bad breath.

 - Parsley seed can help decrease flatulence and colic pain.

 - Parsley oil can also help you regulate menstrual flow.

 Next time do think about adding parsley to your dishes, so that you can enjoy all its amazing health benefits.
 Let us know about your thoughts on this article in the comment box below or share further ideas on how to use this wonderful herb.

 Disclaimer: Wash parsley thoroughly before using them.
 Keep them in the refrigerator, instead of keeping them outside on the kitchen counter.
 This helps to prevent growth of any bacteria inside the parsley leaves and stems, which might cause food poisoning.
 Parsley contains two substances called myristicin and apiol, which can stimulate uterine contractions in pregnant woman.